-The winner of the Architecture category will receive a R50 000 cash prize and runners-up will receive a R15 000 award.
+The winner of the Architecture category will receive a R50 000 cash prize.
+Runners-up will receive a R15 000 cash prize.
 Finalists are guaranteed an exhibit of their work and online profiling of them and their projects.

 WHO CAN ENTER

 All work entered into this category must be produced:

 - Individually or in pairs (not more than two people).

 - Eligible students include only students of architecture at universities in the Southern African Development Community who are in their final year of an undergraduate degree programme in architecture (BAS, B.Tech or similar), or in the third year of a professionally accredited undergraduate programme in architecture (B.Arch or similar).

 - Each institution may submit a maximum of two (2) entries, although only one (1) submission per institution may be exhibited.

 - There may not be any identifying name or university symbols visible on displayed drawings, or models/artefacts.
 All work must be accompanied by the entry form on this website.

 ARCHITECTURAL DESIGN COMPETITION RULES AND ENTRY CRITERIACLOSE X

 For refugees and internal migrants alike, the ability to integrate goes hand-in-hand with the ability to imagine and build a brighter future.